Bridiro/plato/README.md

-# Plato
+# Eiron

-**Plato** is a minimal, statically-typed, compiled programming language designed to be fast, safe, and simple.
+**Eiron** is a minimal, statically-typed, compiled programming language designed to be fast, safe, and simple.
 It is an educational and experimental language project, aiming to explore compiler design, type systems, and low-level code generation.

 ## Goals